 I order my wax and other supplies from the internet.
-This is WAY cheaper than buying your materials at a craft stores.
-Craft stores not only have higher prices, they have a much smaller selection.
+This is WAY cheaper than buying your materials at a craft store.
+Craft stores not only have higher prices, but they also have a much smaller selection.
 Candle making is not that common as a hobby so stores do not sell many supplies.

 Make sure and use a mold release spray when making molded candles.
 They’re a lot like cooking sprays that keep your food from sticking to the pan.
 I use sprays specifically made for candle making.
 If you do not use a good quality spray, then your candles will have trouble coming out of the mold.
 Too much spray can harm the surface texture of the finished candles or give it a blotchy appearance.

 I also use scents specifically made for candle making.
 There are hundreds of scents for candle making and I like almost all of them.
 This is a safety issue.
 You have to use a scent that can handle being burned without creating a fire hazard.
 Not all scents can do this so you have to use those specifically made for candles.

 I see articles online suggesting that you use crayons for candle making.
 I have always read that his is not a good idea and candles made from crayons create a fire hazard.
 I have never tried it myself so I am not 100% sure, but it seems logical.
 Let’s never forget that burning candles can be dangerous and does increase the risk of a house fire.
 Be careful.

 Happy candle making!
 Stay safe and have fun.

 It’s fun to make candles that look like food or beverages.
 I buy the glasses at thrift stores and I can usually find great stuff for not much money.